• Skip to primary navigation

 Click here to learn more about more unusual chillies not on this list and here for substitutes for the less common chillies.

-Non-chili alternatives
+Non-chili Substitutes

 To recreate the smoky flavor of chillies, you can try: